Estimated reading time: 11 minutes

 Top 4 Online Banks In Canada

-I did not include any online banks associated with credit unions; however, I realize many more online banks.
+I did not include any online banks associated with credit unions; however, I realized many more online banks.

-Below are our four favourite virtual online banks that we use and thought you should know about.
+Below are our four favourite virtual online banks we use and think you should know about.

-Our latest added to our list of online banks that we’ve opened is a Tangerine bank account.
+Our latest addition to our list of online banks we’ve opened is a Tangerine bank account.

-Tangerine prides themselves when it comes to forward thinking and their clients.
+Tangerine prides itself when it comes to forward-thinking and its clients.

-They offer clients a chequing account, savings account and a Tangering MasterCard.
+They offer clients a chequing account, a savings account, and a Tangerine MasterCard.

-Whether you want online banking, mobile banking or over the phone online banks is the way to go.
+Whether you want online banking, mobile banking, or over the phone, online banks are the way.

-Back in the UK I was going to the bank at least once a week because online banks were not that popular.
+Back in the UK, I went to the bank at least once weekly because online banks were not that popular.